top of page

 Special Events

-Incoming UF and Santa Fe freshmen from Orlando, we invite you to this special event to connect with other first-year students and parents, meet our current students and learn about their UF experience, and hear from Study Center staff members about Christian life at UF.
+Incoming UF and Santa Fe freshmen, we invite you to this event to connect with other first-year students and parents, meet our current students and learn about their UF experience, hear from Study Center staff members about Christian life at UF, and enjoy an awesome lunch.
 Please register on the Flourishing at Florida page!

 Walker Percy Fellows Program